This article has links to products and services we love, which we may make commission from.

 Who’s it for?

-This is Edinburgh’s main shopping district, so it’s a perfect place to stay if you’re planning to hit the shops while you’re here!
+This is Edinburgh’s main shopping district, so it’s a perfect place to stay if you plan to hit the shops while you’re here!

-There’s also lots of high end clubs, bars and restaurants here; making this an excellent base for foodies.
+There are also lots of high-end clubs, bars, and restaurants here, making this an excellent base for foodies.

 The New Town encompasses Edinburgh’s Princes Street and George Street, along with areas such as Stockbridge.

-The difference in the layout is stark – this area is clearly recognisable for having a much more structured grid layout and the buildings appear much larger and grander than the Old Town.
+The difference in the layout is stark – this area is recognisable for having a much more structured grid layout, and the buildings appear much larger and grander than the Old Town.

 Hotels in Edinburgh New Town

-The New Town was designed to be much more open than its neighbouring Old Town, and this can be seen in its many public parks and gardens.
+The New Town was designed to be much more open than its neighbouring Old Town, as seen in its many public parks and gardens.

-So, if you want to be in the centre but prefer a stroll through some beautiful parks, this area might be for you.
+So, if you want to be in the centre but prefer a stroll through some beautiful parks, this area might suit you.

 Best Hotel – Edinburgh New Town

-The Malmaison Edinburgh City on St Andrew Square is right in the centre of the city, and a stone’s throw from the tram stop meaning this is a great location for travellers wishing to stay in the New Town and travelling to Edinburgh Airport.
+The Malmaison Edinburgh City on St Andrew Square is right in the centre of the city and a stone’s throw from the tram stop, meaning it is a great location for travellers wishing to stay in the New Town and travel to Edinburgh Airport.

 Stockbridge & Dean Village

-Stockbridge is an affluent area in Edinburgh located in the north of the city.
+Stockbridge is an affluent area in Edinburgh located north of the city.

-Once a small village outside of the city boundaries, this area is now popular with the families who reside there and hungry visitors at the weekend.
+Once a small village outside the city boundaries, this area is popular with the families who reside there and hungry visitors at the weekend.

-Dean Village is a photographer’s dream with its crooked buildings surrounding the water and that yellow building on everyone’s social media.
+Dean Village is a photographer’s dream, with crooked buildings surrounding the water and yellow buildings on everyone’s social media.

 Known as “Water of Leith Village”, this is an old gran milling industrial area in Edinburgh.